Posts Tagged With: Proverbs 31

 When we take each of this woman’s attributes into account, it makes perfect sense that THE woman of valor is indeed – our woman – the Ruach HaKodesh (Holy Spirit) within us.
 And no, I’m not calling God a woman, but He does have both masculine and feminine characteristics.

-The poem is entitled: How Do I Love Thee?
+If we look Proverbs 31 up in the Hebrew text, we can see that each verse is arranged in an acrostic to form the entire Hebrew aleph-bet.
+This type of prose in the bible has always fascinated me.
+Like with Psalm 119 (another Hebrew aleph-bet acrostic), my mind always thinks of the poem entitled: How Do I Love Thee?
 (Sonnet 43) by Elizabeth Barrett Browning.
-Reading about the author’s life led me to the fact that she chose to study Hebrew in order to read the Tanakh (O.T.) in its original language.
+Reading about the author’s life led me to the knowledge that she chose to study Hebrew in order to read the Tanakh (O.T.) in its original language.
 Since Hebrew letters are also numbers, aleph-bet acrostics seem to be (re)counting the way of love.
 Did Mrs. Browning see this connection as well?

 Regardless, Proverbs 31 enumerates the many virtues of the ideal woman; just as David enumerates the majesty and grace of the Torah in Psalm 119.
-“Let me count the ways…” Perhaps we as women should not only view the Woman of Valor as the ideal role model, but also as a way to recount the awesome comforts the Holy Spirit brings into our lives.
+“Let me count the ways…” Perhaps we should not only view the Woman of Valor as the ideal role model, but also as a way to recount the awesome comforts the Holy Spirit brings into our lives.
 For without Him, we are reduced to simple women of velour.

 A woman of velour has forgotten who she is.
 She can only reflect light when she is seen at certain angles.
 She is struggling to make it through each day and is quite frankly, worn-out.
 She needs fresh garments and that is what the Women of Valor conference is all about.
+We need each other.
+We need to be encouraged and challenged.
+We have a great responsibility to pass a life-filled baton to our children.
+Like the Virtuous Woman in Proverbs, we have much to do and when we unite together, we will see many great miracles to Adonai’s glory!

 In closing, there is one other example of a woman of valor that I would like to examine.
 Her name was Ruth and she was given a new garment/covering.
 As I once again read these beloved passages, this time I couldn’t help but imagine that Boaz’s skirt or covering was made of beautiful shiny velour.
 Maybe velour isn’t so bad after all.